ANNE VACHELL (1542-1612+)

 Jane Vaughan was probably the daughter of Cuthbert Vaughan (c.1519-July 23, 1563) and Elizabeth Roydon (1523-August 19, 1595), even though they were noted puritans and she was a recusant.
 Jane married Thomas Wiseman of Braddocks, Essex (1528-December 7, 1585).
 Their children were William, Jane (c.1570-July 8, 1633), John (1571-1592), Thomas (1572-1596), Robert, Anne (d.1650), Barbara (d.1649), and Bridget (1582-1627).
-In January 1593, she was indicted for hearing mass at Braddocks in September 1592.
-She had had lived there with her son William (sometimes called Walter) and his wife after her husband’s death.
-In December 1593, her own house at Bullocks was searched for evidence that she’d been harboring priests, and although none were found, it is likely that it was at this point that she was imprisoned.
+After her husband’s death, she lived at Braddocks with her son William (sometimes called Walter) and his wife.
+In January 1593, she was indicted for hearing mass there in September 1592.
+In December 1593, her house at Bullocks was searched for evidence that she’d been harboring priests.
+Although none were found, it is likely that it was at this point that she was imprisoned.
 By July 1594, the authorities had learned that all four of her daughters had been sent to the Continent to become nuns.
 Anne and Barbara joined the Bridgettines and both became abbesses.
 Jane and Bridget entered St. Ursula’s in Louvain and Jane later became the first prioress of that convent’s English offshoot, St. Monica’s.
 Since the Jesuit John Gerard was the Wiseman family chaplain in 1591, there was no question of Mrs. Wiseman’s guilt.
-While in prison, she associated with the priests being held there and in December 1595 gave first aid to one of them.
+While in prison, she associated with the priests being held there.
+In December 1595, she gave first aid to one of them.
 Charged with “helping and maintaining” priests, she was sentenced to death on July 3, 1598.
 She was reportedly eager to become a martyr, but the sentence was commuted to life in prison.
 When James I took the throne, she was pardoned.
 Biography: Oxford DNB entry under “Wiseman [née Vaughan], Jane.”

 see JANE VERDON